alejandro-amo/NPE/README.md

 ### RESTful API for interoperability with other management tools or integration with other applications in the future
 Implemented in Django REST Framework.
 See [api_rest.md](https://github.com/alejandro-amo/NPE/blob/master/api_rest.md) for details (documented in spanish)

+### Open licensed, standards based file exported every time that a change is made.
+Establishments database is constantly exported to a GeoJSON file in an independent repository.
+The establishments database is licensed under Open License Data Base and it can be reused for any educative or social benefit purposes.
+Latest version of the GeoJSON file can be obtained by cloning the following repo: https://github.com/ACCU-Catalunya/nopucesperar-geojson